Barking

 Boredom Barking

 Some dogs bark because they are bored.
 They need toys, exercise, and companionship.
-Get some interactive toys that are like puzzles for your dog to solve or that drop treats as they are rolled or pulled; these are stimulating and fun for your dog.
+Use interactive food puzzles for your dog to solve; these are stimulating and fun for your dog.
 Our suggestions include: the Dog Pyramid, Dog Dizzy, Bob-A-Lot, Everlasting Treat Ball, Kibble Nibble, and Nina Ottosson puzzle toys.
 In our webinar Engage the Brain, Tire the Body, Stefanie Strackbein discusses many activities that will provide outlets for your dog’s energy.
-Shay Kelly’s book, Canine Enrichment, includes many more ways to mentally challenge your dog through puzzles.
-You can spend time with your dog and alleviate his boredom at the same time when you work on training, tricks, or games.
-Take a look at these two books: Play with Your Dog by Pat Miller and 101 Dog Tricks by Kyra Sundance.
+Shay Kelly’s book, Canine Enrichment, includes many more ways to mentally challenge your dog using puzzles and other activities.
+Spend time with your dog and alleviate his boredom at the same time while you work on training, teaching tricks, or using games.
+Books Play with Your Dog by Pat Miller and 101 Dog Tricks by Kyra Sundance are also great resources.

 Barking Outside in the Yard